Portland Plastic Surgery Group

 Aging, excessive sun exposure, smoking, and fluctuations in weight are all factors that contribute to an older appearance.
 Also, skin on the face and neck may lose elasticity and firmness, causing wrinkles and fine lines.
 A facelift in Portland, Oregon, performed by one of our board-certified plastic surgeons can help you look noticeably younger and refreshed, but not like someone else.

 Our surgeons perform facelift surgery for women and men who are typically in their 40s to 70s.
-This procedure improves the appearance of the lower two-thirds of the face and is often combined with a neck lift.
+This procedure improves the appearance of the lower two-thirds of the face.
 Benefits of a facelift may include:

 - Providing a refreshed, rejuvenated appearance